Syrian border town still under siege by Islamic State despite allied air strikes

 "They poured hundreds of millions of dollars and tens of thousands of tons of weapons into anyone who would fight against Assad," Biden said.
 "Except that the people who were being supplied were al Nusra and al Qaeda and the extremist elements of jihadis coming from other parts of the world."

+The White House said Biden had spoken with Erdogan to clarify his comments at Harvard and apologise for "any implication that Turkey or other Allies and partners in the region had intentionally supplied or facilitated the growth of ISIL (Islamic State) or other violent extremists in Syria".

+It said Biden had made clear that Washington valued the commitments and sacrifices made by partners including Turkey and the Gulf states to combat Islamic State.

-In Damascus, Assad made a rare public appearance at a mosque to celebrate Eid, a picture from the presidency's official Twitter feed showed.
+In Damascus, Assad made a rare public appearance at a mosque to celebrate Eid al-Adha, a picture from the presidency's official Twitter feed showed.

 The killing, announced in a video released on Friday, drew immediate condemnation from Western leaders, with British Prime Minister David Cameron saying it showed "just how barbaric and repulsive these terrorists are".

-(Additional reporting by Humeyra Pamuk Writing by Jonny Hogg, Editing by Angus MacSwan)
+(Additional reporting by Humeyra Pamuk, Sami Aboudi in Dubai and Steve Holland in Washington; Writing by Jonny Hogg, Editing by Angus MacSwan and Kevin Liffey)